 FACING BASICS: Tip opening: 1.08 mm (or “108” in traditional parlance) at the very tip of the mouthpiece (not at the inside of the tip rail as most hand-held gauges measure tip opening).
-Length of curve: 34 as measured on the standard “glass direct reading gauge” with the 0015 feeler gauge.
+Length of curve: c.34 as measured on the standard “glass direct reading gauge” with the 0015 feeler gauge.

 NOTE: For a series of CD recordings (mid-2016 release) of Ronald Caravan performing on this mouthpiece, the link below accesses a special-package offer of all 8 volumes on the record company's web site (Mark Recordings).
 Single volumes can be found on their site by clicking “Music Store” on the left side of the screen and then typing “Ronald L. Caravan” into the search field at top right of the screen.
 Recordings can be purchased directly from the company's web site.

 CD recordings of Ronald Caravan performing on this mouthpiece.